chrisbreiding/crbapps/README.md

 Created as a quick way to get a "random enough" password.

     Obtain a random password.

-Ensures there is a lowercase letter, upperacase letter, and number.
-Length defaults to 14 characters.
-Add a numeric second segment for a custom length (eg, http://crbapps.com/randpass/25)
+    - Ensures there is a lowercase letter, uppercase letter, and number
+    - Length defaults to 14 characters
+    - Add a numeric second segment for a custom length (eg, http://crbapps.com/randpass/25)

 [View app](http://crbapps.com/randpass)